-Autocracy happens, when the loudest and most influential voice gets its way.
-Such meetings are often noisy, people do not listen to each other, and bad reasoning is the norm.
-Silent, but often precious voices do not get heard, which leads to frustration and disappointment.
+Autocracy happens when the loudest and most influential voice gets its way.
+Such meetings are often noisy, people do not listen to each other, and flawed reasoning is the norm.
+Silent but often precious voices do not get heard, which leads to frustration and disappointment.
 With time, the employees will get annoyed and enter the meetings with already built-up negative energy, even worsening the situation.

 Consensus means that everyone has to agree to a decision.
-Such meetings take place in a very similar manner than autocratic ones, and it can often be a combination of the two.
+Such meetings occur in a very similar manner to autocratic ones, and it can often be a combination of the two.
 They can be loud with hard discussions and arguments.
-However, consensus decision making if often time-consuming because there is no end until everyone agrees.
+However, consensus decision-making is often very time-consuming because there is no end until everyone agrees.
 Such an approach can create a loss of drive for new ideas because employees want to avoid such endless discussions.
 Motivation levels will eventually get low, and the decisions will not be optimal.

-Majority vote means that the majority has to agree.
-The approach of the majority vote is often just blunt autocracy with some hidden power structures.
+The Majority vote means that the majority has to agree.
+The majority vote approach is often blunt autocracy with hidden power structures.
 Good ideas are often missed out, similar to the other two methods.
 The people in power will usually get the most votes because of the fear of consequences like getting fired.

 Alternative: Consent decision making

 Consent decision making means the absence of objections.
-This approach was adopted by the Sociocratic movement and urges the group to accept a solution which is “good enough” and safe enough to try.
-Employees come prepared into such meetings by providing not only an idea but also a possible solution.
-Consent decision making follows a formal process, and a decision is made when there are no meaningful objections.
+This approach was adopted by the Sociocratic movement and urged the group to accept a solution that is “good enough” and safe enough to try.
+Employees come prepared for such meetings by providing an idea and a possible solution.
+Consent decision making follows a formal process, and a decision is made if no one can give a reasonable objection.

-This approach can be discouraging at the beginning, but it becomes familiar over time.
-Furthermore, it has a lot of advantages in the long run, such as more buy-in from everyone, a non-toxic meeting culture, valuable input and information during meetings, and it saves a lot of time.
+This approach can be discouraging initially, but people will get accustomed to it over time.
+Furthermore, it has a lot of advantages in the long-run, such as more buy-in from everyone, a non-toxic meeting culture, valuable input and information during meetings, and it saves a lot of time.